Let’s make our 2015 New Year’s resolutions green and easy to achieve. I propose we get started by heading off to our local grocery markets.

 Make More Meals Meatless

-Buying less meat (especially beef) is perhaps the greenest New Year’s resolution we can accomplish at the grocery market.
+Buying less meat (especially beef) is perhaps the greenest New Year’s resolution you can accomplish in the grocery market.
 Growing grain for livestock feed and raising animals for meat has an enormous environmental footprint, which is growing as more people around the world eat more meat.
 Implementing meatless Mondays is an easy way to remember to eat less meat but any meal or day will work.

 Hopefully, you found at least one of the above New Year’s resolution ideas appealing and decided to go for it.
 To increase your chances of success keep it simple, specific, and doable.
 For instance, make a resolution to buy bar soap for your shower, switch to recycled fiber toilet paper, or make one dinner a week meatless.